-1.7.1 Every ship to which this Code applies should be sufficiently and efficiently manned from the point of view of safety of life at sea. \ When considering matters of manning, no member of the crew should be less than 15 years of age.
+1.7.1 Every ship to which this Code applies should be sufficiently and efficiently manned from the point of view of safety of life at sea.
+When considering of manning, member the matters no of crew should be less than 15 years of age.

-\Refer to the Principles of Safe Manning, adopted by the International Maritime Organization by resolution A .481(XII).
+Refer to the Principles of Safe Manning, adopted by the International Maritime Organization by resolution A .481(XII).